Facial Hyperpigmentation

 Intense Pulsed Light for sun damage

-Microneedling with depigmentation serum
+Microneedling with depigmentation serum to improve facial hyperpigmentation

 HydraFacials to reduce pigmentation

-How much does treatment for facial hyperpigmentation cost?
+How much does facial hyperpigmentation treatment cost?

 Cosmelan – 8 months before and after